-Thousands of Californians Are Powerless On Second Day Of PG&E's Intentional Outages
+Thousands of Californians Are Powerless On 2nd Day Of PG&E's Intentional Outages

 PG&E has come under intense scrutiny for mismanaging sections of its power grid.
 It filed for Chapter 11 bankruptcy protection in January as it faced billions of dollars' worth of possible liabilities stemming from years of devastating fires in Northern California.

 Since the outages began on Wednesday, the blackouts have sparked outrage among residents in the 34 affected counties.
-State Sen. Scott Weiner estimated that 2.5 million people could be impacted.
+State Sen. Scott Wiener estimated that 2.5 million people could be impacted.

 The second phase of PG&E's shut-off began late Wednesday.
 It was expected to impact roughly 234,000 customers, including people who live in East Bay, South Bay and Santa Cruz and residents of counties such as Alameda, Contra Costa and Santa Clara.